Skip to main content

 You can only top up your Sharesies Wallet (and withdraw) in Australian dollars.

-No, Sharesies is not a scam, we're a wealth development platform with a mission of giving everyone the same opportunity to develop their wealth—whether you've got $5 or $5 million.
+No, Sharesies is not a scam, we're a wealth development platform with the purpose of creating financial empowerment for everyone.

 Yes, Sharesies Australia Limited has, and operates under, its own Australian Financial Services Licence (AFSL 529893).